projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 Install {{site.prodname}} and enable the tech preview of the VPP dataplane.

 > **Warning!** The VPP dataplane is a tech preview and should not be used in production clusters.
 It has had limited testing and it will contain bugs (please report these on the [Calico Users slack](https://calicousers.slack.com/archives/C017220EXU1) or [Github](https://github.com/projectcalico/vpp-dataplane/issues)).
-In addition, it does not support all the features of {{site.prodname}} and it is currently missing some security features such as Host Endpoint policies.
+In addition, it does not support all the features of {{site.prodname}} and it is currently missing some security features such as Application Layer Policy.
 {: .alert .alert-danger }

 ### Value